bgamari/ghc-wiki-import/new-ghci-debugger.md

 ```

-If there are no local variables in scope at a breakpoint the debugger will print this message:
+If there are no local variables in scope at a breakpoint, the debugger will print this message:

 ```wiki